Following a human bite, it is usually worth seeing a doctor or health professional for advice.

 Should I seek medical advice for a human bite?

 It is usually wise to get bite wounds checked out, however small they seem.
 Always seek medical advice in the following situations:

 - The bite does not stop bleeding.

-- The bite was on the knuckles of your hand, your fingers, your face or your ears.
+- The bite was on the knuckles of your hand or your fingers, your face or ears, or your genital area.

 - The bite is deep and appears to involve other tissues other than your skin (such as tendons or bone).

 - You do not know the person who bit you.

 - The person who bit you has, or is at risk of having, hepatitis B, hepatitis C or HIV.

 - You think the bite wound has become infected.
 If the skin around the wound is becoming more red and hot and painful, this may be the case.
 Also if you develop a high temperature (fever), or sweats and/or chills.